The Edamame Sundal recipe is a delicious and protein-rich South Indian stir-fry dish made with boiled edamame beans tossed in spices and coconut.

 Ingredients for Edamame Sundal Recipe

-- Edamame Beans: I used 1 cup of frozen shelled edamame beans.
-It's easily available in the frozen section of Trader Joe's, Sprouts, or Safeway.
+- Edamame Beans: I used frozen shelled edamame beans.
+It's easily available in the frozen section of stores like Trader Joe's, Sprouts, or Safeway.

 - Mustard, cumin seeds & urad dal: added for tempering.